Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Brain Model ft. Pipecleaner Neurons.md

 **Anatomical model of the brain and making model neurons from coloured pipe cleaners!** - Have you ever wondered what the brain looks like and what it's made of?
 Come and discover the structure of the brain and the different functions each part has, as well as making your own brain cells out of brightly coloured pipecleaners!

-Last initially checked on 2023-02-05 by Emily Wolfenden (elw74@cam.ac.uk) and double-checked on 2022-02-09 by Margaret Johncock (mllyj2@cam.ac.uk)
+Last initially checked on 2023-02-05 by Emily Wolfenden (elw74@cam.ac.uk) and double-checked on 2023-02-10 by Jamie Barrett (jb2369@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->